google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 Old branches can be brittle and a heavy crop may cause them to crack or break.
 Use forked sticks as props to support the main branches from summer onwards.

-The simplest method of harvesting is to spread a cotton, plastic or fine-mesh sheet on the ground and shake the tree every other day.
-There will be leaves, twigs, debris and the occasional unripe berry mixed in with the ripe fruit.
+The simplest method of harvesting is to spread a cotton, plastic, or fine-mesh sheet on the ground and shake the tree every other day.
+There will be leaves, twigs, debris, and the occasional unripe berry mixed in with the ripe fruit.
 Either pick out the fruit by hand or put everything into a tub of water.
 The ripe fruit will sink and the debris may be skimmed off the surface.

 When ripe fruit falls on the surface of a patio it will make unsightly stains (one good reason why you should not plant a mulberry over a patio).
 Beware of carrying squashed fruit into the house on shoes.
 If the tree is planted as a specimen in a lawn, the grass must be kept short at harvest time so the fruit is easy to spot.